OttieOtter

 The hazy mountain in the background behind Kindergarten Rock (above, bottom-right) is Cheyenne Mountain.
 While taking pictures of the fascinating rock formations and magnificent views, we spotted a few of the park's birds: Black-billed Magpie, Western Scrub Jay, and Hairy Woodpecker.

 After strolling along the Central Garden Trails, we drove a few miles to the Siamese Twins Trail - this was an easy 1-mile loop that took us to the Siamese Twins rock formation (below).
-The picture of Pike's Peak in the beginning of this article was taken through an opening in the Siamese Twins - one of the park's employees referred to it as, "Nature's picture frame."
+I snapped the picture of Pike's Peak at the top of this article through an opening in the Siamese Twins; one of the park's employees called it "Nature's picture frame."

 Garden of the Gods - Siamese Twins